emaphp/backbone.prism/README.md

 <br>
-###Subviews
+###Filters

 <br>
-Before adding filters to our app we need to introduce a few changes to the `TaskApp` component.
-In order to separate which elements are filtered and which are shown we'll declare 2 views:

- * The *filtered* view will keep the models that satisfy a given filter.
-We need this to know how many pages are available so the `TaskPaginator` component so it can render them appropiately.
- * The *paginated* view is the one used by the `TaskList` component and the one associated with the pagination mutator.

-We'll also include a channel instance.
-This channel will a
+Before introducing filters we'll make a few changes to our main component.
+First, we're going to rename *mainView* to *filteredView*.
+This view is going to be associated with the filter mutator.
+We're also adding a custom channel instance to communicate events to our pagination component.

 ```javascript
 //File: TasksApp.jsx